ovh/docs/pages/cloud/load_balancer/create_headers/guide.en-gb.md

 ---
-title: OVH Load Balancer &#58; HTTP Header
+title: 'OVH Load Balancer &#58; HTTP Header'
 slug: http-headers
-excerpt: Get HTTP Headers on your services behind OVH Load Balancer
+excerpt: 'Get HTTP Headers on your services behind OVH Load Balancer'
-section: IP management
+section: 'IP management'
 ---

 ## Introduction
 With any frontend service like CDN, IP Loadbalancing in front of your services, the IP of your clients is hidden by this service.